DaluS/CHIMES/Tutorial-model.md

     ### Initialize your model
     if time==0:
         MODEL.start()
-    ### If Pygemmes is too much in advance in time, compute next iteration
+    ### If chimes is too much in advance in time, compute next iteration
     if time>MODEL['simulatedtime']:
         MODEL.run('Emissions'=E)
     T=MODEL.give('Temperature',time)